-The remaining movements in the unearned Claims Provisions, expenses, ENIDs, RIBD and the Risk Margin are very small.
+The remaining movements in the profit-share provisions, expenses, discounting, ENIDs and RIBD are very small individually and offset each other overall.

-D.2.15 Adjustments to Technical Provisions
+Adjustments to Technical Provisions

-MICL did not apply the Matching Adjustment, Volatility Adjustment, Transitional Risk-Free Interest Term Structure or the Transitional Deduction when calculating its Solvency II TPs at 31 December 2022 (2021: no adjustments were made).
+MICL did not apply the Matching Adjustment, Volatility Adjustment, Transitional Risk-Free Interest Term Structure or the Transitional Deduction when calculating its Solvency II TPs at 31 December 2023 (2022 (unaudited): no adjustments were made).

-D.2.16 Material Changes since the last valuation
+Material Changes since the last valuation